Joe Sugden

 Joseph "Joe" Sugden is a fictional character from the British television soap opera Emmerdale, played by Frazer Hines.
 He first appeared on-screen during the soap's first episode broadcast 16 October 1972 and remained in the programme until 1983.
 After a brief return in the following year, Hines reprised his role on a permanent basis in 1986, a landmark year for the show under Richard Handford.
 He made his last appearance in August 1994, and subsequently died off-screen the following year.
-In 2019, Hines confirmed that he would like to return to the soap despite his off-screen death.

 Development

 Joe is a farmer as was his father.
 When Emmerdale began it depicted actual farm life.
 Rather than act out tasks, Hines learned to dip sheep and milk cows.

 Joe is involved in a relationship with Christine Sharp (Angela Cheyne).
-They married during the episode broadcast 10 September 1974.
+They married during the episode broadcast on 10 September 1974.
 The duo overcome a series of problems before marrying and Christine has the wedding day "she'd always dreamed of".
 To commemorate the event TVTimes featured a promotional souvenir photograph for readers prior to the episode's airdate.

 In August 1994, Hines, along with Madeleine Howard (Sarah Sugden) and Fionnuala Ellwood (Lynn Whiteley), departed the serial.
 At the time Hines commented "We've all been there for a while and just decided it was time to move on."
 He later stated that he was ready for a change and had wanted to pursue more comedy for a while.
 On-screen, Joe moves to Spain to be with his mother.